openxla/stablehlo/rfcs/20230622-quantized-reduction.md

 ## Option 2: re-scale input to accumulation type

 This option is the simplest from the POV for specification of quantized `reduce` op.
-This is adding `stablehlo.uniform_quantize` and `stablehlo.dequantize` ops respectively before and after reduce op which operates on the "accumulator" type.
+This is adding `stablehlo.uniform_quantize`ops before and after reduce op which operates on the "accumulator" type.

 ```mlir
 %widen = "stablehlo.uniform_quantize"(%input)